-The age old question of "What do you want to be when you grow up?" has never been more important.
-Today many jobs and careers that will be available to current students don't even exist yet, so how then does a student answer the question?
-The answer, it's a three-step, ongoing process that starts with self-exploration, moves on to career exploration and ultimately includes career planning and management.
+The age-old question of "What do you want to be when you grow up?" has never been more important.
+Today, many jobs and careers that will be available to current students don't even exist yet, so how then does a student answer the question?
+The answer is a three-step, ongoing process that starts with self-exploration, moves on to career exploration and ultimately includes career planning and management.

-Ironwood Ridge supports this process through the ECAP (Education and Career Action Plan) that counselors work on with students each year and incorporate several platforms, inclucing the AZCIS system.
-Among other parts of the plan, students complete an interest inventory, investigate related careers and complete a reality check that helps them understand more about the financial aspects of the life they are planning.
-They are given a login and password so that they may access their individual account at any time.
+Ironwood Ridge supports this process through the ECAP (Education and Career Action Plan) that counselors work on with students each year and incorporates several platforms, including Major Clarity and Big Future.
+Among other parts of the plan, students complete an interest inventory and investigate related careers and the education needed to pursue those careers.

 Additionally, there are many Career and Technical Education classes taught at Ironwood and students have access to the Pima County JTED program as juniors and seniors.
-The classes are great opportunities for students to explore different careers and in many instances earn certification or even a certificate that will lead to direct employment.
+The classes are great opportunities for students to explore different careers and, in many instances, earn certification that will lead to direct employment.
 Students interested in these classes should contact their counselor and more information can be found on the JTED/ Career and Technical Information tab on this website.

 The list below offers some resources for students and parents to help them in making relevant choices for their future: